oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 >For plugin support go to [http://support.oscitasthemes.com](http://support.oscitasthemes.com)

->Ready for Wordpress 3.9
+>Ready for Wordpress 4.0 and support Twitter 3.2.0

-Easy Bootstrap Shortcode is bootstrap 3.0.3 compatible plugin which add icons to wordpress editor (tinyMCE Shortcode Buttons) and one can add bootstrap style to their website just by clicking on tinyMCE  editor icon.
+Easy Bootstrap Shortcode is bootstrap 3.2.0 compatible plugin which add icons to wordpress editor (tinyMCE Shortcode Buttons) and one can add bootstrap style to their website just by clicking on tinyMCE  editor icon.

 = New improved EBS-Pro Version =